pinglu85/BFEdevSolutions/CSS-Problems/24.fluid-font-size/README.md

 }
 ```

-We can get rid of the media queries by using the `clamp()` function, which clamps a value between an upper and lower bound.
-Hence, the final solution is:
+In fact, we don't need the media queries at all.
+We can just use the `clamp()` function, which clamps a value between an upper and lower bound:

 ```css
 .title {